ory/x/jsonschemax/README.md

 }
 ```

 All keys are delimited using `.`.
-Please note that arrays are denoted with `#`.
+Please note that arrays are denoted with `#` when `ListPathsWithArraysIncluded` is used.
 For example, the JSON Schema

 ```json
 {